SIDS trade vulnerabilities

 - –

-, externalities in the search for new export products might negatively impact developing countries’ ability to diversify.
-Mohan (2016), by examining the Caribbean SIDS, provides empirical evidence that diversification in this region is occurring primarily through a shift from primary commodities to existing low and medium-skill-intensive manufacturing, as opposed to new high-skill-intensive manufacturing.
+—-, externalities in the search for new export products might negatively impact developing countries’ ability to diversify.
+Mohan (2016), by examining the Caribbean SIDS, provides empirical evidence that diversification in this region is occurring primarily through a shift from primary commodities to existing low and medium-skill-intensive manufacturingManufacturing can broadly be understood as "the physical or chemical transformation of materials, substances, or components into new products" -—

 – ‒